 - Big Lots has several, including G1 combiner bootlegs, "Robot Kings", and the "Battle Robots", one of which is an even flimsier clone of the aforementioned Rodimus Ferrari wannabe.

 - Befitting the franchise's Merchandise-Driven nature, there are fans who actually collect bootlegs and knockoffs, and that's without getting into the fan-made "reproductions" of Classics and G1 toys, along with downsized Masterpiece figures.

 - Some of the bootlegs are fairly impressive for bootlegging things that existed 20 years ago using modern molds.
-The Classics Sideswipe and Sunstreaker mold, for instance, is getting a lot of use producing, among other things, bootlegs of G2 Sideswipe, Japanese-exclusive Tigertrack, and Generation 2 Streetwise, who so far as is known never had a released toy.
+The Classics Sideswipe/Sunstreaker/Red Alert mold, for instance, is getting a lot of use producing, among other things, bootlegs of G2 Sideswipe, Japanese-exclusive Tigertrack, and Generation 2 Streetwise, whose only officially released toy was a Botcon-exclusive redeco of Universe Prowl.

 - Cracked.com published this article profiling cases of unintentionally funny knockoff toys.

 - Star Wars toys are frequently knocked-off, and some have actually become more valuable then the actual toys.
 The vintage Turkish and Polish varieties are the most popular.

 - British convenience store Poundland stocks "My Lovely Pony", "Tommy the Train", "Little Explorer" and "Spider Power" merchandise.
 Amusingly, another 'My Little Pony'' ripoff is available, sold as My Lovely HORSE.